-This is the ultimate packing list for vacation in one of the my favorite travel hot spots in Mexico – the Riviera Maya coastline.
+This is the ultimate packing list for vacation in one of my favorite travel hot spots in Mexico – the idyllic and magical Riviera Maya coastline.

-While the Thailand Islands are a massive holiday destination for Europeans, the Riviera Maya is a travel must for North Americans.
+While the Thailand Islands are a massive holiday destination for Europeans, the Riviera Maya is a travel must for North Americans due to it’s short flight to Cancun (the main airport in the area).
 Thousands of vacationers travel to Mexico’s Yucatan Peninsula each year in search of sun, fun, and relaxation.
 The exquisite turquoise waters and shimmering white sand do not disappoint those seeking picture perfect beaches.

 While most of your clothing will be cool summer clothes, you also want to take a light cover up for the evenings as the temperature can drop, especially by the beach.

 Traveling longer?
 Here’s a 2-week Mexico itinerary for the Yucatan!